 Method of Inspection Reason for Rejection g.
-The aperture of the door into which access equipment is fitted shall minimum clear headroom in its central of 48 inches (1,220mm).
-The measurer shall be taken from the upper centre of aperture to a point directly below on ei the upper face of the fully raised lift platf or the upper face of the ramp fully deploy on level ground. ave within the central third of 48 inches hird (1,220mm). the the her, her, A locking mechanism shall be fitted that h the access door in the open position while use. - All wheelchair tracking must be fit purpose and structurally sound.
-Further information on disabled peo transport is available from the Disabled Per Transport Advisory Committee (DP www.dptac.gov.uk deposits within the tracking rails
+The aperture of the door into which the access equipment is fitted shall have minimum clear headroom in its central third of 48 inches (1,220mm).
+The measurement shall be taken from the upper centre of the aperture to a point directly below on either, the upper face of the fully raised lift platform, or the upper face of the ramp fully deployed on level ground. g.
+There is not clear headroom in the aperture within the central third of 48 inches (1,220mm). h.
+A locking mechanism shall be fitted that holds the access door in the open position whilst in use. h.
+No evidence of a suitable locking mechanism to hold the door open. i.
+All wheelchair tracking must be fit for purpose and structurally sound.
+Further information on disabled people's transport is available from the Disabled Persons Transport Advisory Committee (DPTAC) i.
+Damaged or insecure tracking or detritus deposits within the tracking rails www.dptac.gov.uk